On the discontinuity of the quantum Fisher information for quantum statistical models with parameter dependent rank: Examples of quantum statistical models with parameter dependent rank

 However, also in this case the optimal measurement and the maximum likelihood estimator would trivially give a zero variance estimation (at least if we restrict the values of $\theta$ to $[0, \pi/2]$, so that the model becomes identifiable).
-In turn, the Cram\'er-Rao bound is violated.
+In turn, the CRB is violated.

-We mention that from an heuristic point of view, one may conjecture that in these classical cases, it is always possible to find a parametrization such that the corresponding Bures metric is infinite, thus suggesting that a zero variance estimation may be approached continuously for parameter values near the critical one.